Conchiglie Rigate con Ceci e Finocchio

 The hollow of the ridged sea shells, a pasta called conchiglie rigate in Italian, captures the tiny bits of fennel as well as some of the chickpeas and teardrop tomatoes that naturally find their way into the shells.
 The result is an amalgam of flavors with each bite, the fennel providing a nice texture of crunchiness, while the basil, garlic, and anchovy enhance the flavor.
 This dish could be described as pasta with salsa cruda (raw sauce) because its uncooked.

 Yield: Makes 4 servings

 4 salted anchovy fillets, rinsed

 2 fennel, leaves from 2 stalks saved and 1 bulb finely chopped to amount to 1 cup

 10 large basil leaves, washed and dried thoroughly

 1 cup teardrop tomatoes or 8 cherry tomatoes, seeded and cut into small slivers

 1. Finely chop the anchovy, fennel leaves, basil leaves, and garlic together and transfer to a small mixing bowl.
 Whisk in the olive oil and set aside.

 2. Bring a large pot of abundantly salted water to a boil and cook the conchiglie rigate.
 Five minutes before the pasta is al dente add the chickpeas.
 Drain well when the pasta is al dente.3.
-Pour the olive oil mixture into the pot you cooked the pasta in and add the pasta and chickpeas and toss well with the fennel and tomatoes.
+Pour the olive oil mixture into the now empty pot you cooked the pasta in and add the pasta and chickpeas and toss well with the fennel and tomatoes.
 Pepper to taste and leave for 3 to 5 minutes before serving.
 Serve without cheese.